 We’d been a bit reluctant to try this popular Chiang Mai attraction out since swinging through treetops didn’t really sit well with our vertigo.
 But as it came recommended by several mates and, apart from anything else, its ads are plastered over every other tuk tuk and outside every tour agent’s office in town, we thought we’d better give the Flight of the Gibbon a go.

 First mistake: we drove up there ourselves from Chiang Mai.
 The tiny village of Mae Kompong is not easy to find and we noticed later that their website specifically asks you not to drive yourself there to avoid parking problems and congestion in the village (and to avoid getting lost); their standard package includes pick up and return to your hotel.
 Having said that the drive through the scenic Mae Kompong valley and through the village itself is stunning if best appreciated from the comfort of their minibus.
 (It’s around an hour’s drive in all.)

-Needless to say it was brilliant and after an initial outbreak of cold sweat and trembling knees I enjoyed every minute of the course.
-There are around 5 kilometres of zip-lines, abseiling, (and/or rappelling — can’t remember which is which), along a well-designed route in a truly spectacular treetop setting.
+At this point we’d have to say the staff were awesome—professional, fun and reassuring (they didn’t even snigger too much)—so we went for it.
+After an initial outbreak of cold sweat and trembling knees we enjoyed every minute of the course.
+There are around five kilometres of ziplines and abseiling along a well-designed route in a truly stunning treetop setting.
 When they say it’s fun for any age or ability, it’s true—even for those with vertigo.